Anna Deavere Smith

 Allen Theatre, TTU Student Union Building

-Dr. Paul Frazier and his wife (front) exchange stories with guest performer Anna Deavere Smith (rear left) and her stage manager Cyd Cahill (rear right).
+Paul Frazier, Associate Vice President of the Division of Institutional Diversity, Equity and Community Engagement, and his wife (front) exchange stories with guest performer Anna Deavere Smith (rear left) and her stage manager Cyd Cahill (rear right).
 Photo by Mark McCall Photography

-Dr. Dorothy Chansky, Humanities Center Director (left) and Dr. Lawrence Schovanec, then-Provost (right), welcomed Anna Deavere Smith (middle) to the reception in her honor.
+Dorothy Chansky, Humanities Center Director (left) and Lawrence Schovanec, then-Provost (right), welcomed Anna Deavere Smith (middle) to the reception in her honor.
 Photo by Mark McCall Photography

 Anna Deavere Smith is perhaps best known to television audiences as Nancy McNally on The West Wing and Gloria Akalitus on Nurse Jackie.

 In addition to her work in television and film, Smith is said to have created a new form of theatre.
 Following her interviews with scores of individuals, usually on a topic of civic and political interest, she creates theatre works in which she plays many characters – as many as 52 in one production – representing multiple points of view.

 When granted the prestigious MacArthur Award, her work was described as "a blend of theatrical art, social commentary, journalism, and intimate reverie."
 Her work has been celebrated simultaneously for its journalistic detail as well as its empathic treatment of the people she portrays.
 David Richard wrote in the New York Times that Anna Deavere Smith "is the ultimate impressionist.
 She does people's souls."

 Gary Morgan, Museum of Texas Tech University Executive Director, visits with guest performer Anna Deavere Smith following her performance in the Allen Theatre.
 Photo by Mark McCall Photography